M4C Logo AHRC Logo

 Survivor Activists: Perspectives on the Relationship Between Human Trafficking and Colonialism in South Africa

 Two prominent theoretical strands exist in the analysis of ‘modern slavery’.
-The dominant ‘new abolitionist’ movement perceives trafficking as a modern continuation of transatlantic slavery, and aims to liberate victims from criminal enslavement (Bales, 2017).
+The dominant ‘new abolitionist’ movement perceives trafficking as a modern continuation of transatlantic slavery (Bales, 2017).
 Critical perspectives alternatively view the afterlife of slavery as situated within global racial and gendered “systems of domination” that have persisted beyond abolition (O’Connell-Davidson, 2022:2).
 Racialisation is understood as underlying the segregation of poverty and people in the global south, with western hegemony influencing international law in its favour (Sharma, 2020).
 Anti-trafficking protocols are underpinned by anti-immigration agendas that maintain these structural inequalities (Aradau, 2008; Brace, 2018; O-Connell Davidson, 2022).
-To critical scholars, trafficking, while exploitative, provides a means to escape or survive the afterlife of transatlantic slavery, rather than representing a modern form of slavery in itself.
-My research asks survivors of human trafficking how they define and are defined by modern concepts of freedom and slavery.
-Do their perspectives complement or juxtapose against these theoretical strands?
+Trafficking, while exploitative, may provide a means to escape or survive the afterlife of transatlantic slavery, rather than representing a modern form of slavery in itself.

 Research Area